TomWebster98/Race-Strategy-Analysis/Bahrain_2024_Gapper_Plot/README.md

 - Despite an opening lap incident, Hulkenberg was able to undercut Gasly at the final pitstop and overtake Ocon on track in the final stint.

-- Botta had an issue during the second pitstop and dropped out of the battle with the two Alpines.
+- Bottas had an issue during the second pitstop and dropped out of the battle with the two Alpines.